The Top 100 Foods High In Polyphenols

 53. Red Wine (101 mg per 100g)

-Red wine contains an array of various flavonoids, phenolic acids, stilbenes, and various other polyphenols (66).
+Red wine boasts a diverse array of various flavonoids, phenolic acids, stilbenes, and various other polyphenols (66).

 54. Green Tea (89 mg per 100g)